abdulk779/abdulk779/README.md

-- 👋 Hi, I’m @abdulk779
+- 👋 Hi, I’m Engr.Abdul Khaliq.
-- 👀 I’m interested in C++, Java, HTML(Hyper Text Markup Language) & CSS(Cascading Style Sheets)
+- 🌱 Graduated in Computer Engineering from Bahria University.
+- 👀 I have skills in Frontend Development, Logo design, and UI/UX design.
-- 🌱 I’m currently learning Linux and Digital Image Processing
+- 🌱 I’m currently pursuing a Master's in Software Engineering from NED University.
-- 💞️ I’m looking to collaborate on....
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me...

 <!---